mhoehle/hoehleatsu.github.io/_posts/2018-04-03-inkognito.md

    one (of the four) builds.
-At least one of the three statements has to be correct, for example, if the opponent is Agent X and has the thin figure, then the statement could be: I'm Lord Fiddlebottom or Madame Zsa Zsa and have the thing figure.
+At least one of the three statements has to be correct, for example, if the opponent is Agent X and has the thin figure, then the statement could be: I'm Lord Fiddlebottom or Madame Zsa Zsa and have the thin figure.
 Conversely, if the question is *build* then two builds and one identity is stated -- again at least one of the statements has to be true.
 2. **Ambassador question** about either identity or build: If about